Proposed Budget Holds the Line on Property Taxes

 Holding the Line on Property Taxes

-The proposed budget includes a property tax levy of $71,086,465, which represents a decrease of 1 percent from the 2021 Adopted Operating Budget.
-Since 2017, the average increase in the County’s tax levy is 0 percent, which has saved taxpayers $30 million over the same time period, had the levy increased by the maximum allowed under the State Property Tax Cap.
+The proposed budget includes a property tax levy of $71,086,465, which represents a zero percent increase from the 2022 Adopted Operating Budget.
+Since 2017, the average increase in the County’s tax levy is zero percent, which has saved taxpayers $42 million over the same period, had the levy increased by the maximum allowed under the State Property Tax Cap.

 Changes in the tax levy

-Like other counties across the state, Schenectady County’s budget is dominated by New York State and federally mandated programs and expenses.
-Over 45 percent of the proposed property tax levy will be allocated for the County’s share of Medicaid.
+County government budgets in New York State remain dominated by state and federally mandated programs.
+Over 47 percent of the proposed property tax levy is allocated to the County’s share of Medicaid.
 Other mandated costs include: Temporary Assistance (TANF & SafetyNet), Child Welfare, Community College chargebacks, Early Intervention, Preschool Education, Indigent Defense, Probation, Youth Detention, Foster Care and Public Health.

 Investing in Infrastructure